 Welcome to Computer Science Department at the University of Virginia.
-Here, you will find information to help with your transition to graduate school and to Charlottesville.
-Please feel free to contact us and to ask questions!
+In this section you will find information to help with your transition to graduate school and to Charlottesville.

 When students arrive they will attend an informative orientation led by the department that will help them become familiar with all of the resources we have to offer here in the Department of Computer Science.
 This is also a time for new students to meet other students as well as faculty.
 Typically this orientation is held within a week prior to the first day of the fall semester.
 More information will be posted closer to orientation time.